AArriola5/Gloomhaven-prototype-project/UserStories.md

     As a player, I want to be able to draw cards and decide which ones I can use to attack and move.

     As a player, I want to have an attack phase, and be able to attack an enemy.

+**Quan Phanthaamat

+    As a player, I would like to make enemy move and defeat players.

+    As a player, I would like enemy to use ability card depending on their skills.